Sebastian Teo

-Sebastian Teo Kway Huang (张培源 (Zhāng Péiyuán); born 1947) is a Singaporean politician and businessman.
+Sebastian Teo Kway Huang (张培源 (Zhāng Péiyuán); born 1947) is a Singaporean former politician and businessman.
 He was formerly the president of the National Solidarity Party (NSP).

 Education

 Teo holds a Bachelor of Arts (Honours) degree from Nanyang University, a Master of Business Administration degree from the National University of Singapore and a master's degree in Strategic Marketing Management from the University of Southern Queensland.

 Career

 Teo began his career as an executive officer in the Ministry of Defence (MINDEF).
 He left MINDEF in 1975 and subsequently served as the executive director of Knight Royal Management International, the academy director for Strategy Academic Research, and as general manager of companies in China and Taiwan.
 He also worked extensively as a management consultant and was a part-time lecturer for the University of South Australia and the Asia Pacific International University, in addition to teaching stints with the NUS Business School and the Singapore Chinese Chamber Institute of Business.